ADumbDoor/Swim-Mill-Revamped/README.md

 Every X microseconds, the Dungeon will check the field **pick** in the Rogue struct in shared memory, and will change the **direction** and **locked** fields in Trap accordingly.
 If the Rogue's pick needs to go up, the trap will set **direction** to 'u'.
 If the Rogue's pick needs to go down, the trap will set the **direction** to 'd'.
 If the Rogue's pick is in the right position, the dungeon will set **direction** to '-', and **locked** to false, indicating that the Rogue succeeded in picking the lock.
 If this occurs, it is counted as success.
 While this can be done through a brute force search, it can be very elegantly accomplished with a [binary search](#Binary-Search "Goto Binary Search").

+## The Game and Dungeon

+Please make a `game.c` file and have that be your game's launcher.
+This should be the code responsible for calling fork and exec.
+Once you have launched all of your characters, call `RunDungeon` using the pid's of the character classes that you launched.
+If something isn't set up right, you will likely see an appropriate error.

+The Dungeon will be given to you as a .o object file.
+This can be easily compiled into your code by including it in your compile arguments.
+Example:

+`gcc my_code.c dungeon.o -o my_executable -lrt -pthread`

+(Remember that compile command order matters, and that order should be based on dependency.
+Therefore dungeon.o should probably come after all of your own source files.)

+All of your source code files should include "dungeon_info.h" as one of the includes.
+This contains various information required to make the dungeon work.

 ## Shared Memory Overview

 This project will require you to be familiar with [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html) on Posix systems.
 It will also require you to handle [Signals](https://man7.org/linux/man-pages/man7/signal.7.html) properly.
 Since all of this will be done in the C-language, I highly recommend that you brush up on your C practices.